Skip to content

 SA302 tax calculations

-HMRC’s SA302 forms (or tax year overviews) for the last 2–3 years.
-These confirm your declared income and tax paid.
-You can download them from your HMRC online account.
+HMRC’s SA302 forms, or tax year overviews, covering the last 2 to 3 years.
+They confirm the income you declared and the tax you paid, and you can download them from your HMRC online account.

 2. 02